How to Improve your Online Reputation through 8 Simple Steps

 - More credibility with customers.
 People want to do business with companies they trust.
 Building and managing a repository of reviews is a form of social proof that will help you build trust and credibility with prospective customers.

 - Rank higher on Google.
 An excellent online reputation means your business will rank higher in relevant search results.
 Online reviews provide fresh, organic content for your business and show the genuine experiences of your customers.

 - Higher Revenue.
-Studies show that an excellent online reputation means more revenue for your business.
+Studies show that it means more revenue for your business.
 According to the Harvard Business Review, a 1-star increase in rating can result in a 5-9% increase in revenue.

-How to improve your reputation with an online reputation management strategy
+How to improve your online reputation with a reputation management strategy

 1. Provide Excellent Customer Experience